faraplay/ImasArchiveS/README.md

 To view a file in the hex viewer, click "File >> Open >> Open in Hex Viewer".

+To open a UI component file, click on "File >> Open >> Open Component Par".

 Alternatively, you can click on "File >> New Arc" to select a folder from which a new .arc file (and corresponding .bin) will be built.